 - A Japanese commercial (full length) for Lotte Gum, featuring Haruhi Suzumiya characters.

 - The Honda commercials featuring Mr. Opportunity do this often

-- It's not so much a commercial, but a 1991 PSA encouraging children to read starring Fievel Mousekewitz was aired after a showing of ET.
-Fievel suddenly appears in the live-action home of a family that just finished watching the aforementioned movie and tells them all about how great reading is, while various celebrities hi-jack the family's TV, all the while the family acting like it's an Unusually Uninteresting Sight.
-The animation was cheaply lifted straight out of An American Tail: Fievel Goes West, and what Fievel is saying doesn't even match up with his mouth movements.
+- This 1991 "Reading Is Fundamental" PSA starring Fievel Mousekewitz, which aired after a showing of ET.
+Fievel suddenly appears in the live-action home of a family that just finished watching the aforementioned movie and tells them all about the "Reading Is Fundamental" initiative, while various celebrities hi-jack the family's TV, all the while the family treats this as an Unusually Uninteresting Sight.
+The animation was cheaply lifted straight out of An American Tail: Fievel Goes West, and Fievel's dialogue doesn't even match up with his mouth movements.

 - Also done (arguably much better) in a commercial for Fievel Goes West on VHS.
 This time they bothered to use original animation.

 - Michigan J. Frog appeared in commercials for the WB block starting in the 90's.